Welcome

 Gotschall T, Spencer A, Hoogland MA, Cortez E, Irish E. Journals accepting case reports.
 Journal of the Medical Library Association.
 2023 Oct 2;111(4):819-822. doi: 10.5195/jmla.2023.1747.

-Downloadable list of journals and information at Open Science Foundation.
+Downloadable list of journals accepting case reports and additional information at Open Science Foundation.

 Open Access Repositories